nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 | Add        | `add [{parameter_type} {parameter_val}]` | `add /name Bob` |
 | Delete     | `delete {index}`                         | `delete 1`      |
 | Exit       | `exit`                                   | `exit`          |

+## FAQ

+Ask us questions so that we can have a FAQ.

+## Other information